sofide/gastitis/README.md

 From your browser, go to http://localhost:8000/admin enter your username and password (created in the previous step) and now you can explore the data that your bot has generated!

+### Extra Optional Steps: Configure Your Telegram Bot

+Enhance your Telegram bot's functionality by customizing its settings.
+Follow the instructions in the [Bot Manual Settings](docs/bot_manual_settings.md) for detailed guidance.

+## Contributing

+- After making any changes to the code, please run the [functional tests](docs/functional_testing.md) to ensure everything is working as expected.
+- If you are adding a new command, follow the instructions in the [Create a New Command](docs/create_new_command.md) section.

 ## Authors